Ravi-Tulsi-Zala/DalEvents/README.md

 - Now if for example, the user 1 (whose object id is 1 in the database) login the application, the user id matches with the one in the backend and hence the data get's displayed in the user profile page.
 For eg:- The code mentioned in the user-profile.component.html to extract any feature of the user is:** {userone[1]?.firstname}} ** which is the typescript.

 **Connect to back end**
-- Open the daleventsproject folder and then click the backend folder.On reaching the folder, open cmd and write the command: - **npm install**.
-Also within the backend folder, time to run the server by the command:- **node.server.js **
+- Open the daleventsproject folder and the open cmd and write the command: - **npm install** .After that, click the backend folder and On reaching the
+- folder, open cmd and write the command: - **npm install**.
+Then Install Angular by writing the following command on the
+- command prompt :  npm install -g @angular/cli .
+Now,  within the backend folder, time to run the server by writing the command:- **node server.js **.
+- This command will let you get connected to the database.

 **Connect to front-end**
 - Make sure the backend is working and after that , go to the root of the project and write on the  command prompt  **ng serve -o**